About the Program

 The Bachelor of Public Administration (BPA) is the most acceptable undergraduate degree for professional employment in general public administration and is highly desirable for most of the special applications such as police, fire and planning.

 The public administration degree is of special interest to the working professional in public and not-for-profit organizations and those who wish to pursue a career in public management.
-The purpose of the Bachelor of Public Administration degree is course work is designed to provide the student with an understanding and working application of the principles essential to the effective management of all public agencies.
+The purpose of the Bachelor of Public Administration degree is to provide the student with an understanding and working application of the principles essential to the effective management of all public agencies.

 Program Outcomes Include: